 In cases of mergers and de-mergers, a licensed auditor's report must be prepared on the contemplated transaction and made public, along with other key transaction documents, for a period of at least 30 days prior to the merger or de-merger.
-Where prior accounting/ financial assessments are required by law, those are to be made by an accounting/financial expert.
-In most M&A transactions, the target company must present a recent financial report, and in particular the statutory M&A rules usually refer to the annual financial report.
+Where prior accounting/financial assessments are required by law, those are to be made by an accounting/financial expert.
+In most M&A transactions, the target company must present a recent financial report and, in particular, the statutory M&A rules usually refer to the annual financial report.
 Furthermore, each company that is being terminated as a result of a merger or de-merger transaction must produce a final financial report, while each newly created company as a result of such a transaction must produce an initial financial report.

-Where the M&A transaction involves a public company, either as a target, a buyer or a seller, such public company must disclose to the regulated market where its shares are traded, in addition to the general public, any specific information, including any key progress in the M&A negotiations, which may reasonably be expected to affect the price of its shares (inside information).
+Where the M&A transaction involves a public company, either as a target, buyer or seller, such public company must disclose to the regulated market where its shares are traded, in addition to the general public, any specific information, including any key progress in the M&A negotiations, which may reasonably be expected to affect the price of its shares (inside information).

 Moreover, any acquisition or disposal, or any binding commitment for an acquisition or a disposal, of at least 5% (or a multiple of 5%) of the votes in a public company must be disclosed to the public company and the FSC.
 In turn, the public company must disclose such information to the general public.
+There is no longer an obligation on the parties to repurchase (repo) transactions to notify the company and the FSC with regard to the relevant volumes entered in the relevant register of repurchase (repo) transactions.